luezoidtechnologies/laravel-core/readme.md

       },
       "type": null
     }
-Pretty self explanatory, right?
+Pretty self explanatory, eh?

 You can pass query param **perpage=5** (to limit the per page size).
 Similarly, the **page=2** will grab the results of page 2.

 Paginating the results has never been so easy before :)
-> Any route retrieving results from a Repository (eg.[MinionRepository](src/examples/Repositories/MinionRepository.php "MinionRepository")) extending `\Luezoid\Laravelcore\Repositories\EloquentBaseRepository::getAll()` is all ready with such pagination.
+> Note: Any route retrieving results from a Repository (eg.[MinionRepository](src/examples/Repositories/MinionRepository.php "MinionRepository")) extending `\Luezoid\Laravelcore\Repositories\EloquentBaseRepository::getAll()` is all ready with such pagination.
 Make sure to use this pre-built feature & save time for manually implementing pagination & grab a pint of beer to chill.

 ### FILTERS - SELECT PARTICULAR FIELDS
 **k** is keys, **r** is relation, **cOnly** is flag to set count is needed or the relational data